FitSNAP/FitSNAP/docs_old/DEVELOPER.md

 ### Modifying the output dataframe

-The `error_analysis` function in `solvers/solver.py` builds a dataframe containing arrays from `pt.shared_arrays`.
-If you want to add your own column to the dataframe, it must first be declared/allocated as a `pt.shared_array` in `calculators/calculator.py`, with the `pt.add_2_fitsnap` function.
+The `error_analysis` function in `solvers/solver.py` builds a dataframe containing arrays from `pt.shared_arrays` and `pt.fitsnap_dict`.
+If you want to add your own column to the dataframe, it must first be declared/allocated as a `pt.fitsnap_dict` in `calculators/calculator.py`, with the `pt.add_2_fitsnap` function.
 When extracting LAMMPS data in a particular calculator subclass, there are loops over energy `bik` rows, force rows, and stress rows.
 These are located in `lammps_snap.py` and `lammps_pace.py`, in the `_collect_lammps()` function.
 There it is seen that data is added to the `pt.fitsnap_dict['Column_Name'][indices]` array, where `'Column_Name'` is the name of the new column declared earlier, and `'indices'` are the rows of the array.

+When adding a new `pt.fitsnap_dict`, realize that it's a `DistributedList`; this means that a list of whatever declared size exists on each proc.
+There is a method `collect_distributed_lists` in `calculators/calculator.py` that gathers all these distributed lists on the root proc.

 ### Adding new keywords in the input file